Tank Man: Photographic versions

 In addition to the still photography, video footage of the scene was recorded and transmitted across the globe.
-Australian Broadcasting Corporation (ABC) cameraman Willie Phua, Cable News Network (CNN) cameraman Jonathan Schaer and National Broadcasting Company (NBC) cameraman Tony Wasserman appear to be the only television cameramen who captured the scene.
+Australian Broadcasting Corporation (ABC) cameraman Willie Phua, CNN cameraman Jonathan Schaer and National Broadcasting Company (NBC) cameraman Tony Wasserman appear to be the only television cameramen who captured the scene.
 The ABC correspondents Max Uechtritz and Peter Cave were the journalists reporting from the balcony.

+Staged event theory

+Harunobu Kato, a Japanese NHK journalist who covered the Tiananmen Square protests on-site, argues that the incident involving the Tank Man was staged by the Chinese Communist Party.

+According to Kato, the Tank Man wore a conspicuously bright white shirt, unusual for a student protester who had supposedly been sleeping in the square for days, and nearby military personnel were also seen wearing white shirts.
+Despite the square allegedly being fully secured by the military a day earlier, the man walked onto the avenue and blocked a column of tanks for more than three minutes.
+Nearly twenty tanks lined up behind the lead tank did not attempt to bypass him, and the soldiers made no effort to remove or restrain him, instead allowing him to stand there unimpeded.

+In addition, despite the heavy security surrounding the square, the Chinese Communist Party later announced that the Tank Man had "escaped," an explanation Kato describes as suspicious.

+Kato also notes that many foreign journalists, including himself, were staying at the Beijing Hotel, whose windows provided a perfect vantage point from which the famous scene could be recorded.
+Furthermore, when General Secretary Jiang Zemin was interviewed by CNN in 2000, he stated that the tanks were "humane because they did not kill the young man and stopped."

+At the time, Western media had reported that tanks had run over and killed many students at Tiananmen Square, thus creating a need for the Chinese authorities to counter this perception.

 Legacy

 In April 1998, Time included the "Unknown Rebel" in a feature titled "Time 100: The Most Important People of the Century".
 In November 2016, Time included the photograph by Jeff Widener in "Time 100: The Most Influential Images of All Time".
 Although the images of Tank Man are regarded as iconic symbols of the 20th century, most young people in China do not recognize the photograph because the Chinese government prohibits the circulation of related images on the Internet.